MatteO-Matic/Gunz2-serveremulator/README.md

 Normal:1 | Ping:0 | Encrypted:0 | Compressed:0

 #### Packet IDs and names
-Dumped IDs and respective names can be find in [log.txt](lobbyservber/log.txt)
+Dumped IDs and respective names can be found in [log.txt](lobbyservber/log.txt)
 ```python
 def get_packetname(ID):
     with open("./log.txt") as f: